1863: Edwin Ruthven Brush to Amy (Fletcher) Brush

 Edwin Ruthven Brush in later years.

-The following letter was written by Edward Ruthven Brush (1836-1908) who came to the 2nd Vermont Infantry with draftees and substitutes in the fall of 1863 and was assigned to company H. Though he entered the regiment as a private, it was not long before Edwin was commissioned an Assistant Surgeon.
+The following letters were written by Edward Ruthven Brush (1836-1908) who came to the 2nd Vermont Infantry with draftees and substitutes in the fall of 1863 and was assigned to company H. Though he entered the regiment as a private, it was not long before Edwin was commissioned an Assistant Surgeon.
 He was with the regiment until 15 July 1865.

 Edwin was the son of Salmon Brush (1804-1887) and Sarah Lovegrove (1817-1890) of Cambridge, Vermont.
 He graduated from the University of Vermont in 1858 and succeeded his father as a medical practitioner in his hometown.
 He was married to Amy Fletcher (1835-1915) in 1860.